You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Pruning

 Pruning involves removing suckers, which are small shoots that grow between the main stems and branches.
-You should also remove any leaves growing below the fruit.
+You should also remove any leaves growing near the ground or below the first fruit cluster.

 Pinching